0raghad/0raghad.github.io/README.md

 ## Modeling:

-      built the model using keras.models.Sequential
+      built the model using Sequential

 ## Results: